-- Log into your router management page (see "Access your router management page" on page 31). - Click on the wireless band Wireless (2.4GHz or 5GHz) you would like to configure and click on WPS.
+- 1. Log into your router management page (see "Access your router management page" on page 16). - 2.
+Click on the Advanced tab.

+Select wireless band you would like to configure, Wireless 2.4GHz or Wireless 5GHz and click on WPS.

-3. To add a wireless device to your network, simply click the Add Enrollee button in the router management page, then push the WPS button on the wireless device (consult wireless device's User's Guide for length of time) you are connecting.
+4. To add a wireless device to your network, simply click the Add Enrollee button in the router management page, then push the WPS button on the wireless device (consult wireless device's User's Guide for length of time) you are connecting.